-- A. Identify transaction from source document which identifies and describes transactions and events entering the accounting process. - B. Analyze transaction using the accounting equation. - C. Record relevant transactions and events in a journal. - D. Post journal information to ledger accounts. - E. Prepare and analyze trial balance and financial statements. - F. An account is a record of increases and decreases in a specific asset, liability, equity, revenue, or expense item. - G. Accounts are arranged into three basic categories based on the accounting equation.
-Categories are: - 1.
+- A. An account is a record of increases and decreases in a specific asset, liability, equity, revenue, or expense. - B. Account categories include: - 1.
 Assets-resources owned or controlled by a company that have future economic benefit.
 Examples include Cash, Accounts Receivable, Note Receivable, Prepaid Expenses, Prepaid Insurance, Supplies, Store Supplies, Equipment, Buildings, and Land. - 2.
 Liabilities-claims (by creditors) against assets, which means they are obligations to transfer assets or provide products or services to others.
 Examples include Accounts Payable, Note Payable, Unearned Revenues, and Accrued Liabilities. - a.
 Accounts Payable-verbal or implied promise to pay later usually arising from purchase of inventory or other assets. - b.
-Notes Payable-formal promise to pay usually denoted by signing a promissory note, to pay a future amount. - c.
+Notes Payable-formal promise to pay usually indicated by signing a promissory note, to pay a future amount. - c.
 Unearned revenue-revenue collected before it is earned; before services or goods are provided. - d.
-Accrued liabilities-amounts owed that are not yet paid.

-3. Equity-owner's claim on company's assets is called equity or owner's equity.
-Examples include Owner's Capital, Owner's Withdrawals (decreases in equity).
+Accrued liabilities-amounts owed that are not yet paid. - 3.
+Equity-owner's claim on company's assets is called stockholders' equity or shareholders' equity.
+Examples include Common stock, Dividends (decreases in equity).
 Revenues (results from providing goods or services; i.e. Sales, Fees Earned) increases equity.
 Expenses (results from assets or services used in operation; i.e. Supplies Expense) decreases equity.